What is the meaning of conversions you wonder?

 2. Quick Case Study

-An interesting case study regarding Conversion Marketing is when Moz used a couple of landing pages and feedback received from sending some emails to rake in over 1 million dollars.
+An interesting case study regarding Conversion Marketing definition is when Moz used a couple of landing pages and feedback received from sending some emails to rake in over 1 million dollars.
 Read more: How we made 1 million dollars more for Moz?

 How was it done?